julianofinck/lernen/gis-arcgis.md

 # 1. ArcGIS EGDB on PostgreSQL RDBMS
 The ArcGIS Enteprise Geodatabase (EGDB) is a component of the ArcGIS Enterprise suite.
-Its difference to a GDB is that it is implemented via a RDBMS and not system files.
-Consequently, it supports multiple connections, versioned editting, more flexible lock mechanism, history and access via SQL.
-Esri recommends its creation via the `Create Enterprise Geodatabase` tool of the respective ArcGIS Desktop, which works different for each RDBMS.
+An EGDB differs from a FGDB in that it is implemented via a RDBMS and not system files.
+Consequently, it supports multiple connections, versioned editing, more flexible lock mechanism, history and access via SQL.
+Esri recommends its creation via the `gp.Create Enterprise Geodatabase` tool of the respective ArcGIS Desktop, which works different for each RDBMS.

 ## About the EGDB
 The public schema only serves managing.
 PostGIS and EGDB uses it to keep reference table, like the coordinate system list.
 Each table registered in a EGDB has an associated `i###` table, which controls the counter for the respective `objectid`.